redhat-performance/openstack-templates/RDU-Scale/Newton/R730xd/README.md

 ## roles_data.yaml

 This is the file where we define our composable *R730Compute* role.
 We have basically just replaced the *Compute* role with *R730Compute* role.
+For ceph nodes we replace *CephStorage* with *R730CephStorage*.
 Nothing else changes here.

 ## network-environment.yaml